-- The search has to be of information available to the insured.
+- The search has to be of information available to the (re)insured.
 This includes "information held within the insured's organisation or by any other person".
-If the insured is part of a larger group, is that larger group the "organisation" whose information has to be searched, or is it limited to the information held by the insured itself.
-This will be highly relevant to a captive buying reinsurance: does the Insurance Bill require it to search the information of every company in its group in order for the presentation to reinsurers to be fair? - Information held by "any other person" is also subject to search.
-The examples given in the Bill of "any other person" are "the insured's agent or a person for whom cover is provided by the contract of insurance".
+If the (re)insured is part of a larger group, is that larger group the "organisation" whose information has to be searched, or is it limited to the information held by the (re)insured itself?
+This will be highly relevant to a captive buying reinsurance: does the Insurance Act require it to search the information of every company in its group in order for the presentation to reinsurers to be fair?

+David Kenda

+Partner, Cooley (UK) LLP, London, dkendall@cooley.com

+- Information held by "any other person" is also subject to search.
+The examples given in the Act of "any other person" are "the insured's agent or a person for whom cover is provided by the contract of insurance".
 Paragraph 57 of the Explanatory Notes states that "the reasonable search may extend beyond the insured itself to other persons, where such a search would be reasonable in the circumstances and where information is available to the insured."
+Paragraph 8.90 of the Joint Law Commissions' (JLC's) Report published in July 2014 suggests that any other person may include suppliers, lawyers and accountants.
+Is a retailer now expected to ask its suppliers whether they have any material information to pass on to it for the purposes of the retailer arranging, for example, its liability insurance?

+Areas of uncertainty

-Paragraph 8.90 of the JLC Report published in July 2014 suggests that any other person may include suppliers, lawyers and accountants.
-Is a retailer now expected to ask its suppliers whether they have any material information to pass on to it for the purposes of the retailer arranging, for example, its liability insurance? - It is not clear from the Bill whether information is available to the insured only in circumstances where the holder of the information is under a legal duty to pass that information to the insured (for example an agent) or whether "available to" means any information that the insured could reasonably be expected to ask for and obtain.
+- It is not clear from the Act whether information is available to the (re)insured only in circumstances where the holder of the information is under a legal duty to pass that information to the (re)insured (for example an agent) or whether "available to" means any information that the (re)insured could reasonably be expected to ask for and obtain.
 A person covered under the insurance contract (for example a joint venturer of the insured) may not be under any legal duty to pass any information to the insured, but that joint venturer's information may nonetheless be disclosable if a court ultimately finds that it would be reasonable for the search to include that information.
-Brokers are going to have to advise their clients on what enquiries of whom will satisfy the reasonable search requirement. - The Insurance Bill carves out from information that has to be disclosed to underwriters, information that is acquired by the insured's agent (typically a broker) which is confidential and is acquired through a business relationship with a person who is not connected with the contract of insurance.
+Brokers are going to have to advise their clients on what enquiries of whom will satisfy the reasonable search requirement.

+The Insurance Act carves out from information that has to be disclosed to underwriters, information that is acquired by the (re)insured's agent (typically a broker) which is confidential and is acquired through a business relationship with a person who is not connected with the contract of (re)insurance.
 If a broker has highly material information, but that information is not disclosed to underwriters on placing, will it be sufficient that the broker believes that the information it held was confidential, or will a court test whether, objectively, the information was given to the broker confidentially?
-The broker will have to make this decision in circumstances where there is no current guidance (because no court has had to address this issue). - Another area of uncertainty introduced by the Insurance Bill is whether the information that would have been revealed by a reasonable search is limited to the information which the insured found out having conducted its search, or includes information that the insured would have found out had the search been conducted immediately prior to the placing of the insurance.
+The broker will have to make this decision in circumstances where there is no current guidance (because no court has had to address this issue).

+Another area of uncertainty introduced by the Insurance Act is whether the information that would have been revealed by a reasonable search is limited to the information which the (re)insured found out having conducted its search, or includes information that the (re)insured would have found out had the search been conducted immediately prior to the placing of the (re)insurance.